pagopa/developer-portal/docs/architecture/decisions/0006-use-nextjs-app-structure.md

 We are going for [Option 2](#option-2), because the **App Router**:
 1. is recommended since version `13.4` by the Next.js team [^1]
 2. it will be better maintained in the future
-3. it guarantees better performances than Pages Router
+3. it guarantees better performance than Pages Router
-4. it is more flexible with routes management
+4. it is more flexible with route management

 [^1]: https://nextjs.org/docs/app